 Over the years there have been many diet trends gain popularity regardless of lack of scientific evidence.
 Let’s be honest, any diet can work – if short term weight loss is what you are looking for.
-However, studies show that when it comes to long term weight maintenance to keep the weight off, these diets aren’t sustainable so people are more likely to gain the weight back plus extra.
+However, studies show that when it comes to long term weight maintenance to keep the weight off, these diets aren’t sustainable so people are more likely to gain the weight back… plus extra!

 Here are the top 5 of the worst diet tips from 28’s Head Nutritionist, Steph Geddes.

 Bad diet tip #1: You must not exceed 1200 calories per day to lose weight

 Essentially what this is implying is that all calories are made equal so no matter what food you eat in a day, so as long as it comes in under 1200 calories you will lose weight.

 Two things could happen if you limit yourself to 1200 calories:

 - You lose weight because you are drastically reducing your calorie intake.
 However, you won’t continue to lose weight if you’re not getting the balance of nutrients your body requires to function optimally.
 If all you eat is bread and chocolate to get to your 1200 calorie limit then you will be missing out on vital nutrition and eventually, your body won’t continue to lose weight or maintain optimal weight.

 - Your body decides you are starving because, in your specific case, 1200 calories are insufficient to maintain all your body’s functions, so it will begin to hold onto whatever energy you have in order to survive, hence weight loss will not occur.
 A diet of 1200 calories may aid in weight loss for some individuals whom that amount of energy is sufficient for however, it is essential that this diet is nutritionally balanced for macro and micronutrients for long term results.

 It is important that you look at where your calories are coming from, rather than just how many you are having.

 Bad diet tip #2: Stick to a low-fat diet to lose fat.